Xwilarg/Pina/README.md

 # Pina
-A Discord bot that allows anyone to pin messages in your server
+A Discord bot that allows anyone to pin messages in your server.

 ## Why would I need a bot for that?
 If you want users to pin message, they must have the "Manage Messages" permission.<br/>
-However that includes the ability to delete messages so it can be a bit risky to give it to everyone.<br/>
+However, that includes the ability to delete messages, so it can be a bit risky to give it to everyone.<br/>
 Thanks to this bot, anyone is now able to pin message by writing p.pin or by adding ?? emote to the corresponding message.

 ## Command list